CarlosAMolina/workWithUrls/README.md

 # Work with URLs

 Firefox add-on to work with URLs:
-- Open, you can open all paths
+- Open, you can open all paths.
-- Obfuscate
+- Obfuscate.
-- Deobfuscate and decode
+- Deobfuscate and decode.
+- Copy.
-- Copy
+- Lazy loading.
 <br/>

 ## Requirements